Previous dayApril 10, 2026Next day

 8.9 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 10 km WSW of Stanton, Texas came in on April 10, 2026 at 17:22 UTC.
-At a depth of 8.9 km, the event was shallow crustal.
-Geolocation places the event at 32.105°N, -101.894°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.0 seismic event took place 10 km WSW of Stanton, Texas on April 10, 2026 at 17:22 UTC.
+The event originated approximately 8.9 km below the surface, classifying it as shallow crustal.
+Coordinates: 32.105°, -101.894°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10